nNicho/EasyBase/README.md

 ![EasyBasetext](https://user-images.githubusercontent.com/83515055/159348942-5fd0bc21-e1df-4c5d-a186-048ba61b3668.png)

 # EasyBase
-A Forge utility mod base for 1.12.2.
+EasyBase is a 1.12.2 Forge utility mod base made for people who want to start making utility mods/clients.
+The goal is to make it easier and more accessible

 # Requirements
 1. Java JDK 8